Nerwyn/android-tv-card/README.md

 | `ROKU`         | Uses the Roku remote entity ID for seamless and bulk modes, and the Roku media player ID for global search.
 Either one can be provided as the keyboard ID, but the other must be provided as the remote or media player ID in order to support all three keyboard modes. |

 More may be added as requested if there is a way to do so through their Home Assistant (or possibly community made) integrations.

-## Templating

-All fields support nunjucks templating.
-Nunjucks is a templating engine for JavaScript, which is heavily based on the jinja2 templating engine which Home Assistant uses.
-While the syntax of nunjucks and jinja2 is almost identical, you may find the [nunjucks documentation](https://mozilla.github.io/nunjucks/templating.html) useful.
-Please see the [ha-nunjucks](https://github.com/Nerwyn/ha-nunjucks) repository for a list of available functions.
-If you want additional functions to be added, please make a feature request on that repository, not this one.

 ## Examples and Alternate Media Platforms